 Check the food label to see if vitamin D has been added to a particular product.
 One eight-ounce serving of milk usually has 25% of the daily value (DV) of vitamin D. The DV is based on a total daily intake of 400 IU of vitamin D. So, a serving of milk with 25% of the DV of vitamin D contains 100 IU.

-It is very difficult to get all the vitamin D you need from food alone.
-Most people must take vitamin D supplements to get enough to support bone health.
+It is often difficult to get all the vitamin D you need from sunlight and food alone.
+Some people with underlying conditions may need to take vitamin D supplements to support bone health.

 Vitamin D Supplements

-If you aren’t getting enough vitamin D from sunlight and food, consider taking a supplement.
-Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain vitamin D.
+Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain some vitamin D.

 There are two types of vitamin D supplements.
 They are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both types are good for bone health.